 Because the average person places the emphasis on filing (starting the divorce with the court) this is how non-attorney website companies exploit consumers because it is logical to think that starting the divorce is the most important step.
 A careful review of such websites reveals that they only guarantee their documents will be accepted for filing.
-But, as noted herein, it is the Final Judgment of Dissolution of Marriage that actually ends your marriage and the step of the process that involves the Judge.
+However, it is the Final Judgment of Dissolution of Marriage that actually ends your marriage; this is the step of the process that involves the Judge.
 After reading this page, hopefully you realize that FINALIZING your divorce is what’s most important.
-This website can help you to not only file your divorce, but to finalize it.

 You can use Fast Florida Divorce to complete your divorce 100% online, or you can use it to receive all your paperwork that you and your spouse sign and mail to the court.
 Either way, you can be assured your paperwork is prepared by a duly licensed Florida attorney and that your paperwork will be legally accurate and complete.
-You will not have to make any visits to the courthouse or have to appear before a Judge when you allow us to E-file your case for you.
+You will not have to make any visits to the courthouse or have to appear before a Judge when you choose to have us E-file your case for you.
 You do not have to appear before a Judge to finalize your divorce.
-We have utilize a Circuit Court that allows the Judge to complete your agreed divorce without a hearing.
+We utilize a Circuit Court whose judges will approve your properly prepared, agreed divorce without a hearing or court appearance.

 Website services provided by duly licensed or qualified professional.